 May 4, 2021: Vox Press’s new Mississippi Prison Writings anthology

-April 10, 2021: More Substance than Stereotype: Southerners and Guns
+April 10, 2021: More Substance than Stereotype: A Rumination on Southerners and Guns

 March 25, 2021: Reading Myth and Southern History, Volume 2: The New South